silly-lily/HTB-Challenges/README.md

 # HTB-writeups
-My writeups for <a href="https://www.hackthebox.com/">Hack The Box</a> challenges :)) pdf password is "trix-are-for-kids"
+My writeups for <a href="https://www.hackthebox.com/">Hack The Box</a> challenges :))
+pdf password: "trix-are-for-kids"